Register to enable "Calculate" button for pipe flow calculator.

 automatically sets P1-P2=0.

-Can I model flow between two mains using either Scenario B or E?
+Can I calculate pipe flow between two mains using either Scenario B or E?
 Only if the

 pressure is the same in both mains.